 Digital marketing is the marketing model of the global village.
 Advancement in technology has evolved the world of digital marketing.

 Digital marketing includes any online promotion for a brand.
 Everything from Facebook marketing to search engine marketing comes under digital marketing.

 Digital marketing is now a standard form of marketing.
-How it works is, it help reach out to your target market, connect prospects and convert more of them to your customers.
+It helps reach out to your target market, connect prospects, and convert more of them to your customers.

-Digital marketing is a form of inbound marketing which aims for people to find you.
+Digital marketing is a form of inbound marketing that aims for people to find you.
 It plays a long game.
-First, you put your content or ads to reach out to your audience.
-Your audience on the other side conducts an organic online search, a paid search to find you.
-Your post and contents listed on the Google organic search navigate your audience to you.
+First, you put your content or ads to reach your audience.
+Your audience, on the other side, conducts an organic online search, a paid search to find you.
+Your post and content listed on the Google organic search navigate your audience to you.

 The more they see you or your content, the more familiar they will become with your brand.
 They will ultimately build trust with you through this online presence.